ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.3 Action Requests/3.2.3.1 GL Journal/HOME.md

 #### Overall

-* If an accounting period was given, verify that it is open to accept transactions.
+* If an accounting period was given, verify that it is open to accept transactions and is not an adjustment period.
+(I.e., period 13)
 * If no accounting period given, verify that the period associated with the accounting date is open to accept transactions.
 * Verify that the accounting date, if given, is not in the future.
 * Verify that a non-zero number of journal lines have been provided.
 * Verify number of lines `<=` 10000 (Preliminary number - may be adjusted based on performance testing.)
+* Verify that all lines have GL or PPM segment values.
 * Verify no line was given both GL and PPM segments.
 * Verify that the total of debits and credits in the journal balance.